-Starting from Fall 2021, the Department of Geological Sciences does not require the report of the Graduate Record Examination (GRE’s).
+Starting from Fall 2021, application to the Geological Sciences graduate program does not require the report of the Graduate Record Examination (GRE’s).

 Additional Required Information

 - Present fields of interest in geology, reasons for applying to UNC, and future professional plans.

 - Please indicate which faculty member or members most closely align with your research interests.

 Students are strongly encouraged to contact faculty members with whom their research interests align for information concerning opportunities for graduate study.
 The interest, support, and availability of individual faculty members are important components of our decision-making process for admission.
 It is our expectation that all applicants will have pre-defined areas of research interest and will have been in personal contact with potential graduate advisors prior to their application to the program.

 Letters of Recommendation